tilak7781/C-language-learning/README.md

 Summary:
 This course is going to make you an expert level C programmer if you take it seriously and it is also going to help you with other languages as C++, which is very much like C. If you have learned C than you have learned about 60-70% C++.
 It will also help you with Python as moving towards a simpler language is more easier.

+What is an IDE?
+IDE stands for Integrated development environment.
+It is nothing more than an enhanced version of a text editor that helps you write more efficient and nicer code.
+It helps to differentiate different parts of your codes with different colors and notifying you if you are missing some semicolon or bracket at some place by highlighting that area.
+A lot of IDEs are available such as DEVC++ or Code Blocks but we are going to use VS Code for this tutorial series.

+Compiler:
+A compiler is used to run the program of a certain language by converting the code into the language that our computer could understand.
+Without a compiler we can not run our code.
+Every programming language is required a different compiler for its functioning because the syntax of every language is different from the other.
+There are a lot of compilers available, but we are going to use MinGW for this course because it will fulfill all of our requirements and also it is recommended by Microsoft itself.

+our first c program

+#include <stdio.h>

+int main()
+{
+    printf("Hello World\n");
+    return 0;
+}